tonym128/ArduRacerFx/README.md

 ## New FX Features
 - Locked 60 FPS gameplay
 - 20 Stages
+- Beat the Dev Times
+  - 1st place is the best time possible with tuning and shortcuts
+  - 2nd place is the best time possible with no tuning and shortcuts
+  - 3rd place is a chosen time which should be possible with no tuning and no shortcuts and some leeway
+  - All times were done on an ArduboyFX, not using an emulator.
+Wanted to keep the playing field fair
 - Bigger maps for later levels
 - Car Tuning for optimising the performance to your preference or the track
 - 2x frames on car to track 16 directions